 That is a good segue for a few final thoughts.
 The first revolves around the question: “Regardless of the ethics of launching a nation-building war, is keeping 2,500 troops in the country, hypothetically forever, the moral thing to do to prevent a collapse into authoritarianism or theocracy?”
 Even if one opposed and condemned the invasion as immoral, once that bell has been rung it cannot be undone, and we’re thus forced to consider the ethics of how to act in a new, ugly situation.
 Isn’t 2,500 troops a “small price to pay” to preserve a nascent democracy and ensure a bloody war was not for nothing?
 That is a tempting position, and again one can have sympathy for it even if disagreeing, favoring full retreat.
 The counterargument is that choosing to leave a small force may preserve the nation-building project but it also incites terrorism against the U.S. We know that 9/11 was seen by Al-Qaeda as revenge for U.S. wars and military presences in Muslim lands, and the War on Terror has only caused more religious radicalization and deadly terrorist revenge, in an endless cycle of violence that should be obvious to anyone over age three.
 So here we see another dilemma: leave, risk a Taliban takeover, but (begin to) extricate yourself from the cycle of violence…or stay, protect the democracy, but invite more violence against Americans.
 This of course strays dangerously close to asking who is more valuable, human beings in Country X or Country Y, that old, disgusting patriotism or nationalism.
 But this writer detests war and nation-building and imperialism and the casualties at our own hands (our War on Terror is directly responsible for the deaths of nearly 1 million people), and supports breaking the cycle immediately.
 That entails total withdraw and living with the risk of the nation-building endeavor falling apart.

 None of this is to say that nation-building cannot be successful in theory or always fails in practice.
 The 2003 invasion of Iraq, which like that of Afghanistan I condemn bitterly, ended a dictatorship; eighteen years later a democracy nearly broken by corruption, security problems, and the lack of enforcement of personal rights stands in its place, a flawed but modest step in the right direction.
 However, we cannot deny that attempting to invade and occupy a nation into a democracy carries a high risk of failure.
 For all the blood spilled — ours and our victims’ — the effort can easily end in disaster.
+(Beyond a flawed democracy and massive Iraqi civilian body count, our invasion plunged the nation into civil war and birthed ISIS.)
 War and new institutions and laws hardly address root causes of national problems that can tear a new country apart, such as religious extremism, longstanding ethnic conflict, and so on.
 It may in fact make such things worse.
 This fact should make us question the wisdom of nation-building.
 As discussed, you can “stay until the nation is ready,” which may mean generations.
-Then when you leave, the new nation may still collapse, not being as ready as you thought.
+Then when you leave, the new nation may still collapse, as with Afghanistan, not being as ready as you thought.
 Thus a senseless waste of lives and treasure.
 Further, why do we never take things to their logical conclusion?
 Why tackle one or two brutal regimes and not all the others?
 If we honestly wanted to use war to try to bring liberty and democracy to others, the U.S. would have to bomb and occupy nearly half the world.
 Actually “spreading freedom around the globe” and “staying till the job’s done” means wars of decades or centuries, occupations of almost entire continents, countless millions dead.
 Why do ordinary Americans support a small-scale project, but are horrified at the thought of a large-scale one?
 That is a little hint that what you are doing needs to be rethought.

 Biden — surprisingly, admirably steadfast in his decision despite potential personal political consequences — uttered shocking words to the United States populace: “This decision about Afghanistan is not just about Afghanistan.
 It’s about ending an era of major military operations to remake other countries.”
 Let’s hope that is true.